Recently spotted on Tumblr:

 “This is going to be an unpopular opinion but I see stuff about ppl not wanting to reblog ferguson things and awareness around the world because they do not want negativity in their life plus it will cause them to have anxiety.
 They come to tumblr to escape n feel happy which think is a load of bull.
 There r literally ppl dying who live with the fear of going outside their homes to be shot and u cant post a fucking picture because it makes u a little upset?”

 “Can yall maybe take some time away from reblogging fandom or humor crap and read up and reblog pakistan because the privilege you have of a safe bubble is not one shared by others?”

-Wipe away the spittle and there’s an important point here worth steelmanning.
+Ignore the questionable stylistic choices and there’s an important point here worth considering.
 Something like “Yes, the feeling of constantly being outraged and mired in the latest controversy is unpleasant.
 And yes, it would be nice to get to avoid it and spend time with your family and look at kitten pics or something.
 But when the controversy is about people being murdered in cold blood, or living in fear, or something like that – then it’s your duty as a decent human being to care.
 In the best case scenario you’ll discharge that duty by organizing widespread protests or something – but the absolute least you can do is reblog a couple of slogans.”

 I think Cliff Pervocracy is trying to say something similar in this post.
 Key excerpt:

 When you’ve grown up with messages that you’re incompetent to make your own decisions, that you don’t deserve any of the things you have, and that you’ll never be good enough, the [conservative] fantasy of rugged individualism starts looking pretty damn good.

 Intellectually, I think my current political milieu of feminism/progressivism/social justice is more correct, far better for the world in general, and more helpful to me since I don’t actually live in a perfectly isolated cabin.